hl2vr/hl2vr.github.io/_pages/manual.md

 On land, teleport targeting should mostly work as expected.
 You may need to point upwards a little to "jump" onto obstacles, and you need to point downwards if you want to drop from greater heights.
 Note that you also need to crouch (either in real life or with the crouch toggle key) to teleport into vents and other places with limited vertical space.
 In water, you can teleport in any direction.
 Point downwards to dive into the water, and upwards to return to the surface.
 Point upwards towards land to get out of the water.
 For ladders, stand at a slight distance in front of them and point the teleport up or down towards the ladder.
 An arrow will light up and show you which direction you are going.
 Please understand that selecting teleport movement will *not* eliminate any and all artificial movement in the game.
 Due to the game's design, the player is ultimately subject to events from the physics engine.
-Some enemies can push or even launch you back, and you will slide on certain terrain, so please be prepared for that.
+Some enemies can push or even launch you back, and you will slide on certain terrain, so be prepared for that.

 <br />